wso2-jenkins-bot/docs-is/en/docs/learn/configuring-email-otp.md

         !!!
 Note
             If you are using Gmail account you have to on "Allow less secure apps" in your account respective to the above email sending configurations.

+    3. Comment out the <module ref="addressing"/> property to avoid syntax errors.

-    3. Add the following email template to the
+    4. Add the following email template to the
         `           <IS_HOME>/repository/conf/email/email-admin-config.xml.          `

         ``` xml